 The intention of this personal project is to manually print the alphabet using traditional means such as screen printing and lino printing, where only one screen/linocut would be required for each letter.

 I've called it Spin and it's a work in progress, with different cases, weights and a grunge version in development.
 It featured in the open call typography competition for 36 Days of Type, and I presented it to the monthly type gathering TypeThursday London.
-It has recently been featured in the annual Fedrigoni 365 calendar.
+Spin has recently been featured in the annual Fedrigoni 365 calendar, and was included in the global Fight For Kindness exhibition produced by TypeCampus.

 Follow its progress on Instagram @dranzetta_design